 Its shoulder grooves are being reinforced to improve stone ejection and self-cleaning.
 Its siping is relatively low density.

-The tread patterns on all three contenders are symmetrical and all-seasoned.
-Trail has the highest void ratio, followed by Ridge and Terra.
 Terra has the highest siping density, followed by Ridge and Terra.
 Terra, Ridge, and Trail have four, two, and three circumferential grooves, respectively.

 Terra and Ridge have coupling joints, and Ridge and Trail have stone ejectors.
 As a result, we can say that Ridge has a better tread pattern since it combines the benefits of both tread designs.